Top 10 Problems Patients With Disabilities Do Not Need to Tolerate

 5. Neuropathy pain and risk of limb amputation.
 Dr. Michael Rose of The Institute for Advanced Reconstruction performs a minimally invasive surgical procedure known as triple nerve decompression, which can mitigate pain, restore sensation, and ultimately may reduce the risk of amputation.

 6. Arm paralysis as a result of injury or medical problems.
 The most minimally invasive long-term solution may be to transplant nerves from the patient’s ankle to the damaged nerves to restore the arm’s functionality.

 7. Foot drop.
 Foot drop may be treated by transferring nerves from the leg to the peroneal nerve area – the nerve that communicates to the muscles to lift the foot.

 8. Partial facial paralysis.
 Sensation and movement may be restored in patients suffering from partial facial paralysis by transplanting nerves from the functioning side of the face.

-9. Lifelong rehabilitation as the only option for paraplegics.
+9. Lifelong rehabilitation is the only option for paraplegics.
 Surgical options coupled with rehabilitation may yield even greater results than rehabilitation alone.

-10. Dependence on splint.
-To eliminate patients’ dependence on splints to function, The Institute for Advanced Reconstruction uses several different techniques to strengthen muscles and/or replace permanent use of a splint.
+10. Dependence on the splint.
+To eliminate patients’ dependence on splints to function, The Institute for Advanced Reconstruction uses several different techniques to strengthen muscles and/or replace the permanent use of a splint.